This article may contain affiliate links for which we may receive compensation. Thank you for your support.

-Adelaide is making a name for itself with it’s intimate bar scene and whether you’re looking for a quiet, cosy nook for a glass of wine or a busy rooftop to sip cocktails, Adelaide has the place for you.
+Adelaide has made a name for itself with it’s intimate bar scene.
+So whether you’re looking for a cosy corner for a glass of wine or a busy rooftop to sip cocktails with friends, Adelaide has the place for you.

-Check out the bars which are tucked away underground, or upon a rooftop near the main streets.
-Start with Maybe May, hidden in the tunnel between Peel and Leigh Streets or try some of our favourites – Harry’s Bar on Grenfell Street, the Treasury 1860 on King William Street or our new fave Mississipi Moon on Gresham Street.
+Check out the bars tucked away underground, or on a rooftop near the main streets.
+Start with Maybe May, hidden in the tunnel between Peel and Leigh Streets or try some of our recommendations – Harry’s Bar on Grenfell Street, the Treasury 1860 on King William Street or our newest fave – Mississipi Moon on Gresham Street.
 There is nothing like one of their whisky sours, accompanied by dreamy music and fabulous atmosphere.

-If you love your wine, try some of the wine regions’ specialties from the Barossa, Clare Valley, Coonawarra, McLaren Vale and the Adelaide Hills.
+If you love your wine, try some of the wine regions’ specialties.
 There really is something to suit every taste.